lbfm-rwth/gap-lesson/_episodes/05-small-groups.md

 ~~~
 {: .output}

-shows, that there are 267 groups of order 64.
-Here a few other key functions of the package:
+shows that there are 267 groups of order 64.
+Here are a few other key functions of the package:
 ~~~
 gap> SmallGroupsInformation(64);